Why has the University of Groningen launched the PhD Scholarship Programme?

 The Ministry of Education, Culture and Science has drafted an Order in Council (AMvB: Algemene Maatregel van Bestuur) for an experiment with scholarships for PhD students.
 By participating in this experiment, the University of Groningen (UG) is allowed to allocate more PhD positions, and so offer more talented students the opportunity to gain a PhD.
 More PhDs means an extra impulse for academic research, but the UG also sees this programme as an opportunity to streamline the transition between the Master’s phase and PhD research.

-What is the difference between a PhD scholarship student and a regular PhD student?
+What is the difference between a PhD scholarship student and a PhD student with employee status?

-Regular PhD candidates are given a four-year employment contract with the UG.
+PhD candidates with employee status are generally given a four-year employment contract with the UG.
 They almost always apply to work on existing research projects and they also provide teaching to other students.
 PhD scholarship students are not employed by the University.
 They are normal students with a four-year scholarship.
 They are required to write their own research proposal on the basis of their own academic inquisitiveness.
 They are not required to teach but are permitted to do so as part of teacher training.

 A ‘Career Perspectives’ learning pathway has been developed especially for PhD scholarship students which helps prepare them for their future career as a PhD graduate, in or outside the academic world.